 We have mentioned some of these in passing already, but it seems a sensible time to remind ourselves of some of the downsides and limitations of auto_explain.

 Firstly, especially when tracking per-operation timings, there can be measurable overhead to using auto_explain.
 It can be low, even with timings being measured, but as ever it’s worth doing your own testing.

 Secondly, auto_explain timings are exclusive of query planning time.
 Planning time is often tiny on slow queries, but in exceptional cases, it can be responsible for the majority of the issue.

 As such, bear in mind that these cases may not show in your logs, or if they do, a discrepancy with what you’re seeing in total latency might be to do with the planning time.
 A manual EXPLAIN ANALYZE will quickly help you spot this.

 Once you have the explain output for your slowest queries, you can now start looking into speeding them up!

-You’ll need to get the query plans out of the logs, which you can use pgBadger for if you’re not using a managed service that does this for you.
+You’ll need to get the query execution plan out of the logs, which you can use pgBadger for if you’re not using a managed service that does this for you.

 If you need help from PostgreSQL experts to manage your databases and speed up your slow queries, give ScaleGrid a try.
-We provide free 24/7 enterprise-level support that can guide you through these slow queries and help you get them all optimized.
+We provide different support plans that gives you access to our database experts who can guide you through these slow queries and help you get them all optimized.
 Our free 30-day trial gives you plenty of time to try out our many features for PostgreSQL and our other supported databases.